 What can you do after spray foam insulation has been placed in your home and is slowly starting to release chemical compounds and odors into the indoor air?
 The strength and longevity of spray foam odors within a confined environment can be brutal, leaving the environment too volatile for occupants to inhabit this space following its application.
 However, when it comes to reclaiming your personal indoor environment and mitigating these persisting spray foam chemical odors, the best method may be to deploy an effective air filtration device to clean the air and restore it back to safe, normal conditions.

 The EnviroKlenz Air Purifier is an effective air purification device that works specifically to filter out and neutralize a broad spectrum of noxious and toxic chemicals and odors from the air including chemical VOCs like those found in spray foam insulation materials.
 The proprietary EnviroKlenz® earth mineral technology is formulated to capture, contain, and neutralize an array of chemical and odorous compounds from the air, completely eliminating them from the environment.
-In addition to the use of this proprietary EnviroKlenz technology, the EnviroKlenz Air Purifier also contains a hospital-grade HEPA filter for fine particulate removal as small as 0.3 microns in size at a 99.99 percent efficiency.
+In addition to the use of this proprietary EnviroKlenz technology, the EnviroKlenz Air Purifier also contains a hospital-grade HEPA filter for fine particulate removal at a 99.99 percent efficiency.

 ✓ Patented earth mineral technology works to attack VOCs and break them down on a compound level

 ✓ No chemicals or masking agents

 ✓ Will not release any chemicals back into your environment

 ✓ Safer and faster at removing VOC’s than traditional carbon filters and PECO air purifiers